-It has been a whole year since I moved to Munich, but the opportunities that the city offers still don’t stop surprising me.
+It has been a whole year since I’ve moved to Munich, and the opportunities that the city offers still don’t stop surprising me.
 Indeed, the startup community here may not have the media hype and the vibe of its Berlin counterpart.
 Yet, it is growing steadily, building a strong ecosystem of new players, backed up by and learning from the success of larger enterprises.
 An ecosystem, where teams help, and not mindlessly copy each other.
 An ecosystem, where people with various backgrounds and experience meet up regularly, exchange ideas, and most of all, have lots of fun.

 A couple of days ago, I took part in Ringside Talk #2 - a super-sped-up version of the Google Design Sprint (GDS), organised by the local chapter of Founders Fight Club and hosted by PayBack.
 The idea of the GDS is to cut short through the processes of building and launching a product.
 Instead, a product idea gets brainstormed, and continuously revised over a series of interviews with different groups of people.
 What normally is supposed to happen in 5 days, we had to do in one evening (i.e. a little more than a couple of hours), starting shortly after everyone finished work.
 A few hours later, we had already scoped the problem down to a concrete idea, had put it through a series of feedback interviews, and were ready to pitch it to investors and the jury.